 4. Watch the sunset from one of Canggu’s beaches

 It may be obvious by now but Canggu does indeed have a beach.
-It has several in fact although you wouldn’t be able to tell the difference between all of them.
-They all kind of blend together into one another.
+It has several in fact although you wouldn’t be able to tell the difference between them.
+From Batu Bolong, Canggu Beach, and even the more offbeat Nelayan Beach, they all kind of blend together.

 Canggu’s beaches are pretty standard for Bali: black sand, powerful tides, lots of eager surf instructors, and plenty of beach bars.
 I certainly wouldn’t call the beaches in Canggu the best in Bali (that title belongs to the beautiful island of Nusa Penida), but they are still good for lounging around.
-It’s never too hard to find a beer and, better yet, the beaches here aren’t hectic like in Seminyak and Kuta.
+It’s never too hard to find a beer or fresh coconut.

 The sunsets in Canggu can be epic.